State of M&A Data Rooms — Q1 2026 Read the report →

 FemTech startups need to present complex documentation—clinical evidence, regulatory plans, financial projections, and validation data—professionally to build investor confidence.

-Peony helps women's health startups create investor-ready data rooms with AI-powered organization that sets up in minutes instead of weeks.
+Peony helps women's health startups create investor-ready data rooms that set up in under 5 minutes instead of weeks.

-Key benefits: page-level analytics show which documents investors review most, enterprise security protects sensitive health data, and transparent pricing at $40/user/month—93-99% cheaper than legacy platforms charging $5,000-20,000 per deal.
+Key benefits: page-level analytics show which documents investors review most, enterprise security protects sensitive health data, and transparent pricing from Free ($0) to Pro ($20/admin/mo) to Business ($40/admin/mo) — 93-99% cheaper than legacy platforms charging $5,000-20,000 per deal.

 Conclusion